-Use my suggestions, along with our free Amsterdam trip planner, to create your own perfect 2 day Amsterdam itinerary.
+Use my suggestions to create your own perfect 2 day Amsterdam itinerary.

 However, if you’re in a real hurry and trust my taste implicitly, at the end of this post I share our perfect 2–day itinerary (with options for a third day, too).

 What to do in Amsterdam in 2 Days

 I have to admit, I unabashedly, unreservedly, unashamedly, love Amsterdam.

 So no, a 2-day trip to Amsterdam is not nearly enough to see everything!
 But it will give you a good taste for the city.